Garblesnarff/ai-adventure-scribe-main/README.md

-#### **AI Adventure Scribe: A D&D Platform with a Multi-Agent AI Dungeon Master**
+#### **InfiniteRealms: Persistent Worlds That Evolve Forever**

 **The Problem:** Solo Dungeons & Dragons is difficult, and finding a reliable human Dungeon Master (DM) is even harder.
 Existing AI storytelling tools suffer from short-term memory, leading to generic, repetitive, and forgetful campaigns that lack the depth of a human-led adventure.

-**The Solution:** AI Adventure Scribe provides a persistent, always-available AI Dungeon Master that remembers every character, decision, and plot twist in your campaign.
+**The Solution:** InfiniteRealms provides persistent worlds that evolve across generations.
+Create campaigns, characters, and stories that live forever in your own personal universe.
 It’s powered by a team of specialized AI agents—a creative Storyteller and a meticulous Rules-Expert—that collaborate in real-time.
 This unique architecture creates a dynamic, coherent, and deeply personalized narrative that evolves with your choices, delivering the rich, emergent storytelling of a human-led D&D game.

 #### **Key Features**
 *   🧠 **Multi-Agent AI Core**: A Dungeon Master agent for storytelling and a Rules Interpreter for mechanics collaborate to ensure creative yet fair gameplay, mimicking the cognitive processes of a human DM.